 I should stress, that despite there being a long history to this great school, it is by no means dated.
 Quite the opposite actually, in Spring 2014 the School of Dentistry moved into brand new premises: The Royal London Dental Hospital.
 It’s a state of the art Hospital that houses the most modern and technologically advanced equipment in the UK.

 The Royal London Dental School is located in Whitechapel, East London.

-Anyone who is considering applying to Barts and The London and reading this should note that Whitechapel has great diversity to its local population – in particular there is a large Bengali population.
-In fact it’s almost immediately evident that there are lots of native Bangladeshi people as soon as you exit the Whitechapel London Underground tube station with the daily market stalls lining the street.
+Anyone who is considering applying to Barts and The London and reading this should note that Whitechapel has a great diversity with its local population – in particular, there is a large Bengali population.
+In fact, it’s almost immediately evident that there are lots of native Bangladeshi people as soon as you exit the Whitechapel London Underground tube station with the daily market stalls lining the street.

 There is dental relevance to this because many people in the local area chew paan and can often come in to receive treatment by dental students at the Royal London Dental Hospital.
 In our Dental Public Health teaching, we study the oral health data for the local area (Tower Hamlets Borough) and these findings are translated accurately into the clinics.

 Paan is a preparation combining betel leaf with areca nut and sometimes also with tobacco.
 It is chewed for its stimulant and psychoactive effects.
 After chewing it is either spat out or swallowed but its use is correlated with oral cancers.
 This is worth knowing before the interview as it is something you can mention should they ask you to talk about what’s unique about studying at Barts and The London.